 By mid-November the daylight hours were diminishing, this meant that I would be setting the alarm before sunrise.
-We routinely roused in the early, dark hours, though to a morning lark such as yours truely, this meant that I had the pleasure of watching the colours change as the sun peeked over the horizon.
+We routinely roused in the early, dark hours, though to a morning lark such as yours truly, this meant that I had the pleasure of watching the colours change as the sun peeked over the horizon.
 We eased ourselves back into the cycling and planned a short day to continue the climb from Shimla along the ridge to a small town, Kufri.
-Kufri didn’t have much to offer except a delicious Thali, “Probably the tastiest Thali we have had in India!” to quote my diary that day and a phrase that tends to be repeated every few days.
+Kufri didn’t have much to offer except a delicious thali, “Probably the tastiest Thali we have had in India!”
+To quote my diary that day and a phrase that tends to be repeated every few days.
 This is perhaps a good time to point out that the vegetarian food that I have sampled in India has been nothing but exceptional.
 It is extremely rare to be served a substandard meal, especially if you stick to a reliable Pure Veg Dhaba or Bhojnalya.
-Cycling through India and burning through thousands of calories each day means that I can eat curry for lunch and dinner guilt free and in abundance.
+Cycling through India and burning through thousands of calories each day means that I can eat curry for lunch and dinner guilt free, and in abundance.
 I sometimes worry how I will integrate myself back into my English routine, though I expect that a bowl of blueberry, banana and cinnamon porridge, an avocado and egg salad and a home made vegan pizza and will quickly change that.

 We crested the final ridge after a brief climb out of Kufri the following morning.
 The next three hours were some of the most enjoyable cycling we have experienced on the tour.
 All the effort we had put in to climb to this point culminated in an insane, unforgettable descent, we weaved through a thick blanket of alpine forest, sweeping round long corners and tight bends as the sun streamed between branches marbling the road.
 Absolutely glorious.
 Unfortunately, it was so glorious that we missed a vital turn off the main highway which meant rather than a further 34 kilometres of descent, we had dropped too low and now had 18 kilometres of climbing to reach the next hotel.

 The hotel offered nice views across the rolling valleys and was situated two kilometres from the Solan Brewery.
 Excited by the prospect of a pint of freshly brewed ale we walked the short distance down the highway.
-We passed what I believed to be brewery workers walking in the opposite direction before arriving at the brewery at 17:20 only to be informed that it closed at 17:00, however we could buy bottle of beer from a shop down the road.
+We passed what I believed to be brewery workers walking in the opposite direction before arriving at the brewery at 17:20 only to be informed that it closed at 17:00, however we were informed that we could buy bottled beer from a shop down the road.
 A short stroll later lead us to the store to find that the only beer on sale was an extra strong Indian lager and warm bottles of Carling.
 It had been 94 days since enjoying our last pint in Osh, Kyrgyzstan, so we walked back to the hotel empty handed and would have to wait to satisfy our craving.
-The next few days provided impressive views, sensational cycling and spectacular sunsets as we descended further out of the hills to the religious Sikh city of Paonta Sahib and across the Yamuna River that continues it’s way south flowing through New Delhi and Agra.
+The next few days provided impressive views, sensational cycling and spectacular sunsets as we descended further out of the hills to the religious Sikh city of Paonta Sahib and across the Yamuna River that continues its way south flowing through New Delhi and Agra.

 After enjoying just over half a pint each and deciding that it could be a dangerous concept to order a second bottle, we cycled back to the hotel which now claimed to be fully booked.
-We were advised that the Paonta Sahib, a historically significant Gurdwara has plentiful rooms open to pilgrims and guests.
+We were advised that the Paonta Sahib, a historically significant Gurdwara had plentiful rooms open to pilgrims and guests.
 We navigated our way to the Sikh temple and were relieved to learn that they had a room available, but not just any room, we were treated to a double bed each with fresh linen and a private shower with hot water.
 We were delighted.
 After a wash, we ate in the Langar before entering the temple to relax and listen to the reciting of prayer.
 We once again appreciated the sincere hospitality of the Sikhs and were glad to spend the evening at the Gurdwara.
 Fortunate of the fully booked hotel, perhaps there is something to be said about enjoying a beer from time to time..

 The following morning we continued on to Dehradun, the capital of the Uttarakhand state.
 An extremely busy and dirty city.
 We were glad to be only spending one night amongst the riff raff.
-Fortunately our hotel was modern and comfortable, we needed a good rest in readiness for the day that may ahead.
+Fortunately our hotel was modern and comfortable, we needed a good rest in readiness for the day that lay ahead.

 After almost two hours of seeking out an affordable hotel that would accept foreigners we checked into Hotel Valley View.
 Our room was spacious, equipped with a sofa and coffee table, effectively a bed sit.
 Content and comfortable we decided to treat ourselves to two days rest whilst enjoying the view from our eyrie.
-We demolished a thali and garlic naan before putting our feet up at Cafe By The Way with a fresh cup and a slice of chocolate cake.
+We demolished a thali and garlic naan before putting our feet up at Cafe By The Way with a fresh cuppa and a slice of chocolate cake.

-The next two days were mostly spent in Cafe By The Way, which was duely crowned our all time favourite cycle tour cafe with it’s rich coffee with a thick crema and generous portions of overly indulgent baked goods.
-Winter was coming and during the many hours spent sipping a cuppa joe, inevitablly conversation veered towards post-Christmas plans.
+The next two days were mostly spent in Cafe By The Way, which was duly crowned our all time favourite cycle tour cafe with it’s rich coffee with a thick crema and generous portions of overly indulgent baked goods.
+Winter was coming and during the many hours spent sipping a cuppa joe, inevitably conversation veered towards post-Christmas plans.
 Jacob had learned that due to his Indian visa expiration date and his security clearance for work, his travels would come to an unfortunate end by the end of January 2019.
 Having weighed up all available options it was decided that his last few weeks would be spent cycling solo through Kerala, an Indian state on the southwest coast.
 This therefore meant that our cycle tour would end upon our arrival at Kathmandu in time for Christmas and sadly, our time travelling together wouldn’t continue into the new year.
 A sobering prospect.

-Despite the good food, coffee, spectacular views and sunsets, Mussoori had little else to offer except respite from the hot, dusty plains.
+Despite the good food, coffee, spectacular views and sunsets, Mussoorie had little else to offer except respite from the hot, dusty plains.
 That said, we were happy to spend two pleasant days in the mountains, enjoying the fresh air and relaxing in our swanky condo.

 Unfortunately, the road from Chamba to Rishikesh was largely under construction, a 30 kilometre descent was followed by a two hour climb up a road consisting of a mixture of gravel, sand, dirt and water, our bikes were the dirtiest they had been all tour.
-The preceding 10 days had been long and enduring and we hadn’t rested sufficiently to fully recover, it was the prospect of a well earned break in Rishikesh by the holy waters of the Ganges that spurred us on.
+The preceding 10 days had been long and enduring and we hadn’t rested sufficiently to fully recover, it was the prospect of a well earned break in Rishikesh by the holy waters of the River Ganges that spurred us on.
 A destination we were both excited about.
-We longed for a few days off the bikes, unwinding and recouperating.
+We longed for a few days off the bikes, unwinding and recuperating.
 A full body, deep tissue massage beckoned.